 Dr Konstantin Kiprijanov

-Konstantin investigates the role of science communication in shaping knowledge and technology transfer processes between university researchers, policy makers, entrepreneurs, and members of the public, as well as role of communication in the making of scientific knowledge.
+Konstantin investigates the role of science communication in shaping knowledge and technology transfer processes between university researchers, policy makers, entrepreneurs, and members of the public, as well as the role of communication practices in the making of scientific knowledge.
 He is also responsible for the communication and outreach activities of the research project, such as events that bring together scientists and non-experts to shape possible futures of research institutions, and to reflect on the social and ethical impacts of science.

 |Telefon||+49 (30) 314-73-896|